Ph: 00971 4313 2843

 Because of the gradual increase in colour up the scale, it is very difficult for the untrained eye to tell the difference between one grade and the next grade.
 For example, telling the difference between an “F” colour diamond and a “G” colour diamond is difficult.
 However, it is much easier to tell the difference between a “D” grade diamond and an “I” grade diamond.

-So you now know, if you decide that you wish to buy a near colourless diamond then you pay proportionally more for a “D” grade than you do for an “E” grade.
+So now you know, if you decide that you wish to buy a near colourless diamond then you pay proportionally more for a “D” grade than you do for an “E” grade.

 You might be wondering how a diamond is actually assigned a colour grade.
 There are two primary methods:

-1. 1.
-Using a set of reference diamonds.
+1. Using a set of reference diamonds.
 These are a set of diamonds that have already been graded for colour by one of the gemmological institutes.
-They act as a baseline for determining the colour of other diamonds
+They act as a baseline for determining the colour of other diamonds that they are compared to.
+Once the diamond has been graded, this grade is entered onto its laboratory certification and will not need to be graded for colour again.

 2. A Colorimeter.
 This is a device which beams a ray of light through the top of the diamond.
 The beam passes through the diamond and then through various light filters.
 A receptor analyses the beam and measures the absorption of the colours.
 The analyser determines the colour of the diamond according to the degree of absorption of the other colours of light.

 Fluorescence is a factor that partially affects the colour of a diamond that you may not even hear mentioned by any jeweller you consult.
 Fluorescence is the glow that is produced when a diamond is exposed to ultraviolet (UV) light.
-It is due to the diamond containing ttiny amounts of the element Boron.
+It is due to the diamond containing tiny amounts of the element Boron.
 The most common glow colour is blue, although other colours are also possible.

 There is ongoing debate about whether fluorescence actually improves or detracts from a diamonds appearance.
 Whatever the case, most consumers try to avoid diamonds with fluorescence and will certainly not pay a premium for a diamond with fluorescence.

-Tips on Diamond Colour
+Tips On Diamond Colour

 When assessing a diamond’s colour there are a few rules of thumb you should follow: